TomaszRewak/C-sharp-console-gui-framework/README.md

 What sets this library apart from other projects that provide similar functionalities, is the fact that the ConsoleGUI framework is fully layout-driven.
 In this regard it’s more like WPF or HTML, than for example Windows Forms.
 You don’t specify exact coordinates at which a given control should reside, but rather let stack panels, dock panels and other layout managers do their work.
 I don’t claim it’s THE right way of doing things, it’s just what my background is.

+More details about this project (as well as a glimpse at the working example) can be found in this video: https://youtu.be/YIrmjENTaaU

 ## Setup

 First install the NuGet package: